AlSch092/The-X.ploit.-Files/README.md

 The direction of game hacking has primarily moved towards commercial FPS and non-exploitative "mass botting" in MMORPGs, as the quality of server code (in particular to this case, packet handling & replication logic) has increased significantly over the past decade, forcing an increased time and effort investment to discover elegant and/or impactful vulnerabilities, in addition to requiring workarounds to increasingly complex anti-cheat solutions (in order to reverse engineer netcode/encryption methods used by games).

-## Inclusion Criteria:
+## Inclusion Criteria/Finding Categories:

-This portfolio only includes historical game-security findings rated High or Critical based on one or more of the following:
+This project only includes historical game security findings (only author-found) rated High or Critical based on one or more of the following.
+Findings will fit into one or more of the categories:

 - Direct currency, item, or premium-point generation
-- Scalable automation or clientless exploitation
+- Faulty "Business-logic" (game features, ex.
+"Hidden" quests tracking event timers or dungeon entry counts, which can be forfeited or started if you know the quest ID, and are otherwise never seen in normal send/recv data or resource files)
 - Cross-account, actor, or session impersonation
-- Force-control of other players or denial-of-service impacts (including individual players, game channels, or servers)
-- Major virtual economy manipulation
+- Major virtual economy destabilization/manipulation
 - Server-side trust-boundary failure
 - Item duplication, rollback abuse, or state desynchronization
-- Exploitability across multiple regions, versions, or game systems
 - Serialization logic errors, such as the improper handling of Protobuf fields (bad conditonal logic of payload fields, in cases where context determines which fields are included in the outbound data)
+- IDOR (Insecure Direct Object Reference)

 Lower-impact bugs such as visual-only glitches, minor client-side bypasses, and non-security gameplay bugs are intentionally omitted.

+Some vulnerabilities are naturally scalable with automation software (especially "headless" or "client-less" tools), but this itself is not considered a category; it will be mentioned in the "Results" or "Description " fields if automation was required or used by the author for the particular finding.

 ## Severity Rubric: